LEADERS IN SHEAR-WAVE TECHNOLOGIES

 Methods accepted in both industry and academia

-VsSurf® software enables small and large institutions to give their students the practical training that the industry demands while facilitating research projects.
-VsSurf analyses are backed by dozens of peer-reviewed publications.
+VsSurf® ReMi® software enables small and large institutions to give their students the practical training that the industry demands while facilitating research projects.
+VsSurf analyses are backed by hundreds of peer-reviewed publications.

 "ReMi is my go-to method for shear wave velocity to 100'+ (usually 300'+) even above DHS, CHS, SCPT and refraction surveys…Many thanks for your white papers and expert support thru the decades!"